nalinikantheti/ImageProcessing/README.txt

 the exact functionality of the code, but a brief overview is as follows:

-To represent an actual image in our processor, we made our own data type for an Image, which basically held an ArrayList<ArrayList<Pixel>>, and the interface for our Image had methods for getting a pixel, setting a pixel, cloning  an image, and retrieving the dimensions of the image.
+To represent an actual image in our processor, we made our own data type for an Image, which basically holds an ArrayList<ArrayList<Pixel>>.
+The interface for Image had methods for getting a pixel, setting a pixel, cloning  an image, and retrieving the dimensions of the image.
 This also led to us writing our own data type to represent a pixel, which is a very primitive class that only stores three integer values for red, green and blue, and has methods that